 "Rather than reinforcing unhelpful stereotypes, the government needs to be sending a clear message that we need chemists because they are able to offer positive solutions to the issues facing our society, not contributing to them.

-"The people dealing in legal highs in towns and cities are not chemists and should not be referred to as such."'Legal but dangerous'
+"The people dealing in legal highs in towns and cities are not chemists and should not be referred to as such."

 He said that his organisation would have been happy to have given its advice on how best to tackle this issue.